When my oldest son Paul was in first grade, we moved to a new house.

 The quick summary?

 Pare down what’s in the room and then make everything dustable, flat, without extra grooves to waste your weekly cleaning time.
+Learn more about what I did for dust accumulation.

 It was a tub extravaganza!